Alec Baldwin on fatal movie set shooting; 'I didn't pull the trigger' | Entertainment

 "No, no, no. I would never point a gun at anyone and pull a trigger at them.
 Never," Baldwin replied.
 Cinematographer Halyna Hutchins was killed and director Joel Souza was wounded in what Baldwin has previously called a tragic accident on the set of the Western movie he was making near Santa Fe.

-Authorities in Santa Fe could not immediately be reached for comment on Baldwin's statement on Wednesday.
+The Santa Fe Sheriff's Department said on Wednesday it had no comment on Baldwin's statement.
+It was not known whether authorities are pursuing an accidental discharge scenario.
 No criminal charges have been filed.
 Investigators have been focusing their efforts on how live ammunition found its way onto the set.

 Baldwin says in the ABC interview that he had no idea how a live bullet got onto the set.
 The actor, best known for playing an egotistical TV network executive on the TV comedy series "30 Rock," has kept a low profile since the accident at the Bonanza Creek Ranch near Santa Fe.